cpacker/MemGPT/docs/autogen.md

     },
 ]

-# MemGPT-powered agents will also use local LLMs, but they need additional setup (also they use the Completions endpoint)
+# Letta-powered agents will also use local LLMs, but they need additional setup (also they use the Completions endpoint)
-config_list_memgpt = [
+config_list_letta = [
     {
         "preset": DEFAULT_PRESET,
-        "model": None,  # not required for web UI, only required for Ollama, see: https://memgpt.readme.io/docs/ollama "model_wrapper": "airoboros-l2-70b-2.1",  # airoboros is the default wrapper and should work for most models "model_endpoint_type": "webui",
+        "model": None,  # not required for web UI, only required for Ollama, see: https://letta.readme.io/docs/ollama "model_wrapper": "airoboros-l2-70b-2.1",  # airoboros is the default wrapper and should work for most models "model_endpoint_type": "webui",
         "model_endpoint": "http://localhost:5000",  # notice port 5000 for web UI